 CONTACTS – numbers of family, friends and others you may need to contact

-Some of these forms come from previous posts.
+Some of the forms above come from previous posts.
 Invest a little more time and organize your entire financial life!
 Check out A Pinch of Joy series on Organizing Your Financial Papers.
 This method uses the financial papers gathered for income taxes as the basis for several other purposes.
 Part 1 deals with filing taxes, Part 2 prepares for emergency where someone else needs to handle your affairs, (I.C.E.), Part 3 uses the information to set financial goals and plan ahead while Part 4 helps you build a budget by adding only a little more information.
 This post is an expansion of Part 5 which introduced the Go Packet.